TechWithHer/DevOps-Week1-NETWORKING/README.md

 - **Task:** Write examples of how each layer applies to real-world scenarios (e.g., HTTP at the Application Layer, TCP at the Transport Layer). >> LinkedIn Post: https://www.linkedin.com/pulse/layer-osi-devops-ayushi-singh-4uduc

 ### 2. **Protocols and Ports for DevOps**
-- Study the most commonly used protocols (e.g., HTTP, HTTPS, FTP, SSH, DNS) and their port numbers.
+- Study the most commonly used protocols (e.g., HTTP, HTTPS, FTP, SSH, DNS) and their port numbers. >> DONE
-- **Task:** Create a blog, article, GitHub page, or README listing these protocols and explaining their relevance to DevOps workflows.
+- **Task:** Create a blog, article, GitHub page, or README listing these protocols and explaining their relevance to DevOps workflows. >> IN PROCESS (LI NEWSLETTER)

 ### 3. **AWS EC2 and Security Groups**
-- Launch an AWS EC2 instance (free tier is fine).
+- Launch an AWS EC2 instance (free tier is fine). >> DONE
 - Learn about Security Groups, their rules, and their significance in securing cloud instances.
 - **Task:** Write a step-by-step guide or blog on how to create and configure Security Groups.